RodrigoYukio/ComputacaoGrafica-RodrigoY-/README.md

 # ComputacaoGrafica-RodrigoYukio
--As instruções estão presentes no arquivo js.
+- As instruções estão presentes no arquivo js.